masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 ```

 This will create a target named `${TARGET_NAME}-serial` (in this example: blink-serial).
-{#user-content-creating-libraries}

 ### Creating libraries

-Creating libraries is very similar to defining a firmware image, except we use the `generate_arduino_library` command.
-This command creates static libraries, and are not to be confused with [Arduino Libraries](https://github.com/francoiscampbell/arduino-cmake/blob/master/README.original.rst#arduino-libraries).
+Creating libraries is very similar to defining a firmware image, except we use the
+`generate_arduino_library` command.
+This command creates static libraries, and are not to be
+confused with [Arduino Libraries](#arduino-libraries).
 The full command syntax:

 ```
 generate_arduino_library(name